Robert Brooks (American football): Regular season

+Playoffs

 Post-football career

 After his professional football career ended, members of Brooks family called him about going into the music industry, using the nickname “Shoo-in” which he had developed during his football-playing days.
 Brooks created the record label “Shoo-in 4 Life”.
 He also has produced two CD's entitled Jump and Down wit’ tha Bay.

 He is the wide receivers coach at Brophy College Preparatory, a high school in Phoenix Arizona.